NEUWRITE NORDIC

 Once a month NeuWrite Nordic provides a comfortable room in Helsinki with dinner and drink, and a videoconference link to connect with participants around the region, to host a creative-writing workshop inspired by the Nordic folkbildning tradition of collaborative learning.

-We provide feedback on drafts of each other's science writing, and sometimes study the work of other science writers, too.
+We provide feedback on drafts of each other's science writing, broadly defined, and sometimes study the work of other science writers, too.
 We are actively seeking new participants across the Nordic area and from other parts of Europe as well.
 Learn more.

 News